mcbookshelf/bookshelf/docs/modules/move.md

 ---

-By modifying the `on_collision` input key, you have the freedom to specify the function that triggers upon collision.
+By modifying the `on_collision` input argument, you have the freedom to specify the function that triggers upon collision.
 However, managing the resolution yourself can be quite challenging.
 This is why Bookshelf provides several predefined functions:

 :::{list-table}
   *   - `#bs.move:callback/bounce`